 This kitchen diner's wall storage is hidden behind cover panels from Ikea.

-5. Add extra storage with a freestanding kitchen island
+3. Add extra small kitchen storage with an island

 We would all love a huge kitchen with a kitchen island in the middle... but if your kitchen diner living space is too small to accommodate an island, or you are renting and there simply isn't one, consider investing in a small, freestanding option that you can position strategically to suit your layout.

-6. Streamline your kitchen with a simple shelving unit
+4. Streamline your kitchen with simple wall units

 Empty wall space that's perfect for a set of shelves?
-If you don't feel like spending time putting up individual shelves, or want to give your kitchen an industrial look, swap wood for a neat, wirework unit.
+If you don't feel like spending time putting up individual shelves go for storage cubes that are super easy to put up and use fewer nails too – a big plus if you renting.

 A full-height larder is probably the single most efficient item of storage in any kitchen, and can comfortably fit everything from kitchen utensils to a vacuum cleaner.
 If your kitchen is small, but has even a corner to spare, a larder may well fit in there, freeing up vital space elsewhere.